wenewzhang/mixin_network-nodejs-bot2/README2.md

 In [last chapter](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/README.md), we create our first app.

-# Chapter 2: Receive and send token
+# Receive and send token
-After you follow the step introduced in this chapter, your bot can receive token from user and then pay it back immediately.
+Your bot can receive token from user and then pay it back immediately after read the chapter.

 Before pay token, developer need to fill missing parameter in the config.js file.